logician22/energy-talking-points/src/pages/documents/meaningful-permitting-reform-that-republicans-and-democrats-can-agree-on.md

 1. **Amend the SPEED Act before passing it out of the House, to further narrow the scope of review to a reasonable level and to further limit standing to legitimate plaintiffs.**

-    a.
-Narrow the scope of NEPA review to impacts that federal agencies have the legal authority to regulate—avoiding time-consuming review of impacts from paleontology to traffic patterns that agencies cannot even control. _This has been proposed by Rep. Scott Perry (R-PA-10)._[^12]
+    a) Narrow the scope of NEPA review to impacts that federal agencies have the legal authority to regulate—avoiding time-consuming review of impacts from paleontology to traffic patterns that agencies cannot even control. _This has been proposed by Rep. Scott Perry (R-PA-10)._[^12]

     b.
 Narrow which “significant effects” require an “environmental impact statement” under NEPA to those which concretely harm human health or property—avoiding the most onerous reviews for projects that do not threaten human life. _This has been proposed by Rep. Chip Roy (R-TX-21)._[^13]